Powering up the next decade: Renewable energy in Australia

 Australian organisations have also invented solar energy technologies including evacuated tubes - used to store solar energy – as well as concentrating solar technologies such as the Compact Linear Fresnel Reflector (CLFR).
 CLFR technology was developed at University of Technology Sydney as an evolution to the original Fresnel reflector - a system that concentrates the sun’s radiation into a receiver and generates high temperature media for thermal power generation.
 The CLFR design helps to avoid shading - an issue with the original Fresnel reflector.

-Current development efforts are focused on next generation technologies such as flexible solar cells which can ultimately be placed on different materials including curved surfaces, glass, metal and even fabrics.
+Current development efforts are focussed on next generation technologies such as flexible solar cells which can ultimately be placed on different materials including curved surfaces, glass, metal and even fabrics.
 There is also significant industry activity in developing and delivering solar hybrid technologies to seamlessly integrate solar into existing networks, operations or off-grid applications saving households and companies set up costs.
 Hybrid technologies also act as a successful backup power supply during a blackout.